jcyrill/snowbirds/notes/jokes-by-act.md

 - [ ] Seniors as mentors
 - [ ] Life lessons on wall
 - [ ] Showing how they've changed
+- Zack: "Who knew books could be as fun as boobs?"
+- Kyle: "These life lessons hit harder than Karen's hips."

 ---